kejek/henrymeds/README.md

 1. Make sure you have composer installed.
 [Get Composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-macos)
 2. Clone this repository.
-3. Copy `.env.testing` and rename it to `.env`.
+3. Copy `.env.example` and rename it to `.env`.
 4. Change the DB\_ entries in the `.env` file to point to your database name with the correct Username and Password.
 5. Run `composer install`.
+6. Run `php artisan key:generate`.
-6. Run `php artisan migrate`.
+7. Run `php artisan migrate`.
-7. Run `npm i && npm run build`.
+8. Run `npm i && npm run build`.
-8. If you wish to use herd, check out Setup Herd below, otherwise you can use `php artisan serve`.
+9. If you wish to use herd, check out Setup Herd below, otherwise you can use `php artisan serve`.

 ## Setup Herd